UniMath/agda-unimath/src/foundation/types-with-decidable-existential-quantifications.lagda.md

       ( H (neg-bool ∘ b))
 ```

-#### A type has pointedly decidable existential quantification if and only if it pointedly has small decidable existential quantification
+#### A type has pointedly decidable existential quantifications if and only if it pointedly has small decidable existential quantifications

 ```agda
 abstract